 While Good to Great contains many first principle concepts of great business, the mindset is poor advice for individuals seeking everyday peak performance.

 The problem is, you can’t be great all the time.

 Nor can you be great at everything.
-In fact, if you find yourself to be great at anything, count yourself blessed.
+In fact, if you find yourself “Great” at anything, count yourself blessed.

 Most will never experience greatness.
-For those that do, greatness will be but a flash, a moment or series of moments, and then it will be gone.
+For those that do, greatness will be but a flash, a moment, or a series of moments, and then it will be gone.